Opinion | The last four years were a test. America failed.

 That may be the most stunning result of a stunning election.
-Though as of this writing it looks likely that Joe Biden will win — and President Trump will certainly lose the popular vote, as he did in 2016 — he hasn’t really lost any support.
+Though as of this writing it looks likely that Joe Biden will win — and Trump will certainly lose the popular vote, as he did in 2016 — he hasn’t really lost any support.
 So what does it say about America that it’s even this close?

 Or to put it another way: What more could Trump have done to alienate voters?
 Was being the most corrupt president in American history not enough?
 Was being the most dishonest politician literally in the history of the world — and if you doubt, tell me who comes close — not enough?

-How about bungling a pandemic that has killed over 230,000 Americans and counting, and which then threw tens of millions of Americans out of work and destroyed untold numbers of businesses — was that not enough?
+How about bungling a pandemic that has killed more than 230,000 Americans and counting, and that threw tens of millions of Americans out of work and destroyed untold numbers of businesses — was that not enough?

 Was it not enough to be the most morally repugnant human being in American public life, a bigot and a misogynist and a xenophobe and a tax cheat and a petty, insecure narcissist?
 Was that not enough to lose an election by a wide margin?